User Guide

 Displays the Help Window, which consists of a list of possible Commands, and a link to this UserGuide.

-button is clicked, the UserGuide is opened in the system’s default web browser.
+When the Visit URL button is clicked, the UserGuide is opened in the system’s default web browser.

 Format: